 The Tourist Industry & Cannabis: A Love-Hate Relationship?

 Despite the exploding popularity of legal cannabis, there is a slightly funky relationship between marijuana, on one hand, and the tourism industry, on the other.
+Often, this limits the options of marijuana consumers seeking a 420 friendly hotel, as hotels operate under several federal regulations.
 Consider the following:

 - As more states legalize marijuana, however, residual negative attitudes will likely dissipate: